Sam Newman: Football career

 In 2002, he was inducted into the Australian Football Hall of Fame.

 In December 2005, Newman was appointed as ruck coach for the Melbourne Football Club to mentor players such as Jeff White, Mark Jamar and Paul Johnson.

-On 6 July 2010, Newman played in a charity match playing for Victoria in the annual EJ Whitten Legends Game.
+On 6 July 2010, Newman played in a charity match playing for Victoria in the annual E. J. Whitten Legends Game.
 He kicked four goals from four kicks and three marks to be named best on ground, despite his team losing to the All Stars by seven points.